elo-enterprises/k8s-tools/docs/api/README.md

-e *`tux.*`* targets allow for creation, configuration and automation of an embedded TUI interface.
+he *`tux.*`* targets allow for creation, configuration and automation of an embedded TUI interface.
 This works by sending commands to a (dockerized) version of tmux.
 See also the public/private sections of the tux API[1], the general docs for the TUI[2], or the spec for the 'compose.mk:tux' container for more details.